gabrielAOR/leetCodeProblems/ArrayAndHashing/Two-Sum/README.md

 - Output: [0,1]
 ## My approach

 I used a HashMap approach to solve the problem.
-By iterating through the array and checking if the target minus the current element was in the HashMap, I returned the current element and its corresponding index if found.
-If not, I added the element as a key and its index as a value in the HashMap.
+By iterating through the array and checking if the target minus the current element was in the HashMap, If found i return the current element and complement corresponding indeces.
+If not, I add the element as a key and its index as a value in the HashMap.

 Big O Time Complexity: `O(n)`